 A hernia is a medical problem that affects many Americans.
 Although hernias are more common among the older population, the condition can occur in people of all ages.
 It is important to know the symptoms of a hernia so that you can visit a doctor and receive the appropriate treatment if you develop this condition.
 If treatment fails because of medical malpractice or defective mesh, you can always seek legal guidance from an attorney.
 This article addresses the following issue: how to tell if you have a hernia?
 This hernia mesh lawsuit article also answers: what are the signs of a hernia?
+Understanding the signs you have a hernia will make you a better patient and help you ask the right questions to your doctor.

 What Is a Hernia?

 When a muscle or an area of tissue is weak, an opening can form and cause an organ to slip through the hole.
 This results in the formation of a hernia, which is contained in a sac of the connective tissue known as fascia.
 As Healthline states, most hernia sites are located in the abdominal region where part of the intestine slips through an opening of weak muscle.
 Hernias tend to grow bigger over time as more of the organ pushes through the opening.
+What are the signs you have a hernia?

 Types of Hernias